Video: Photographers identified themselves as journalists during arrest at Las Vegas protest

 The body-camera footage from the officer arresting Bennett shows the woman saying, “I’m a journalist, I’m a journalist!”
 The officer responds, “I don’t care.”

-The footage also shows that before the women were arrested, the officer who arrested Schmidt shouted toward the crowd across the street and toward a man operating a TV news camera on the same side of the road as the officers.
+The footage also shows that before the women were arrested on misdemeanor charges of failing to disperse, the officer who arrested Schmidt shouted toward the crowd across the street and toward a man operating a TV news camera on the same side of the road as the officers.

 “Last warning, even camera people, we make it to you, you’re going to jail, so disperse,” the officer yells.